-Rob Walat chairs the firm’s Chemical & Materials Technologies Group.
-Rob has been practicing for over 20 years and provides strategic advice to clients ranging in size from startup companies to large global corporations on domestic and international patent issues.
+Rob Walat chairs the firm’s Chemical & Materials Technologies Practice.
+Rob has been practicing for over 20 years and provides strategic advice to clients ranging in size from start-up companies to large global corporations on domestic and international patent issues.
 His practice focuses on competitive analysis, counseling, and patent portfolio development.
-He is particularly experienced in areas of patent prosecution, due diligence, opinion work, foreign patent oppositions, and patent litigation support.
+He is particularly experienced in areas of patent prosecution, due diligence to support investment and M&A activity, opinion work, foreign patent oppositions, and patent litigation support.
 He is based in Boston, but also serves clients from the firm's New York office.

-Rob’s work primarily relates to materials, mechanical and chemical technologies including polymeric materials, electronic materials, semiconductors, ceramics, and metals.
+Rob’s work primarily relates to materials, mechanical, and chemical technologies including polymeric materials, electronic materials, semiconductors, ceramics and metals, and polymeric materials.
 Rob’s technical proficiency also includes areas of nanotechnology, batteries, medical devices, displays, and LEDs.

 Rob has served two terms on the firm's Executive Committee and has chaired the firm's Strategic Planning Committee.